 3. Outline the organization’s values and culture

-Exemplifying the organization’s values and culture to new employees is essential to prepare them on what to expect when they begin at the company.
+Exemplifying the organization’s values and culture to new employees is essential to prepare them for what to expect when they begin at the company.
 When employees understand what is important to the organization and what they value, they are more likely to fit in and know how things will likely work.

 4. Provide vision into expectations of employees

-Providing expectations of employees in early stages of employment is essential for effective guidance and provision of feedback on their journey to corporate success.
+Providing expectations of employees in the early stages of employment is essential for effective guidance and provision of feedback on their journey to corporate success.
 When a vision is instilled into the minds of employees, they can set their own long-term goals, resulting in boosted motivation.

 It is pivotal to onboarding to give a complete insight into the products/ services on offer by the organization.
 This can be achieved by compiling all P/S into a microlesson with a short description of their function and other necessary information.
 This will prepare employees on what they will be handling/selling and how to do this in the most efficient and best way possible.